tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 1. It MUST NOT include the "pre_shared_key" extension.
 (See
    {{flow-clienthello-malleability}}.)

-Next, the client constructs EncodedClientHelloInner as described in
-{{encoding-inner}}.
-It may duplicate non-sensitive extensions in both messages, but implementations need to take care to ensure that sensitive extensions are not offered in the ClientHelloOuter.
+The client might duplicate non-sensitive extensions in both messages.
+However, implementations need to take care to ensure that sensitive extensions are not offered in the ClientHelloOuter.
 See {{outer-clienthello}} for additional guidance.

 To encrypt EncodedClientHelloInner, the client first computes